 By late 1965, a newly designed strategic reconnaissance aircraft had begun testing.
 It was intended as a replacement for the U-2 and would be flown over the Soviet Union and Southeast Asia.
 The project was known as OXCART; the aircraft was designated the A-12.

 In December 1966, while still in a test phase, the A-12 set flight records for speed and distance unapproachable by any other aircraft.
 Two weeks later, however, during a routine A-12 training flight on January 5, 1967, a fuel gauge failed to function properly, and the aircraft ran out of fuel only minutes before landing.

 The pilot, Walter Ray, ejected but was killed when he was unable to separate from the ejection seat before impact.
 The aircraft was completely destroyed.
 Its wreckage was found on January 6, and Walter’s body was recovered a day later.
 He was survived by his wife.

 Remembering the Men

-The CIA honored Rose, Grace, Carey, and Edens with stars on the CIA Memorial Wall in 1974.
-All four men served in the CIA’s Directorate of Plans*.
-They are remembered for their bravery and dedication.
-Their names are included in the CIA Book of Honor.
+The CIA honored Wilburn, Frank, Howard, Buster, and Walter with stars on the CIA Memorial Wall in 1974.
+All five men served in the CIA’s Directorate of Plans, now known as the Directorate of Operations.
+They are remembered for their bravery and dedication, and all five pilots have their names inscribed in the CIA Book of Honor.